kneehit/SMS_Spam_Filter/SMS_Spam.md

     ##   3016    0   0    0    0   0    0    2   0    0   0
     ##   3350    1   2    1    0   1    1    0   1    0   0

-Now our document term matrix consists only the significant 331 terms.
+Now our document term matrix consists of only the significant 331 terms.

-To further carry out our analysis we will convert document term matrix in to dataframe and add the type column to it.
+To further carry out our analysis we will convert document term matrix in to a dataframe and add the type column to it.

 ``` r
 dtm <- as.data.frame(as.matrix(dtm))